 5. Burn or traumatic injury: When skin or wounded areas are too heavily damaged due to burns or other traumatic injuries, they can’t work with your body to heal themselves.
 Oftentimes, the area may need treatments to accelerate the healing of damaged cells.

-At the Advanced Wound Care Center in Portland, Maine, our trained medical staff will evaluate your wounds and advise you on the best treatments for your needs.
+At the Advanced Vein Center in Portland, Maine, our trained medical staff will evaluate your wounds and advise you on the best treatments for your needs.
 Options include: wound debridement, edema reduction therapy, skin lesion removal, topical growth factors, laceration repair, compression therapy, or wound-specific treatments.

 We’ll also discuss home wound care, prevention, nutrition and activity which are essential for setting your body up for success in wound healing.
 While some wounds can take months to heal, untreated, chronic wounds can lead to hospitalization, infection, and other more severe health issues.
 Please feel free to contact us for more information about chronic wounds.